RIT-GCI-CyberRange/Openstack-Guides/Deployment Examples/README.md

 - Ensure the control node is connected to the same network as the instances you want to configure.
 	- This can be accomplished by adding an interface to the desired network from the OpenStack Web Interface.
 Navigate to Compute -> Instances.
  	- Click on the down arrow on the right side of the screen next to "Create Snapshot" for the desired instance.
 Click "Attach Interface".
   	- Click on the dropdown under "Network*" and select the desired network you want to connect to.
-Click "Attach Interface on the bottom right
+Click "Attach Interface" on the bottom right
 - Ensure your deployment machine is not connected to MAIN-NAT
 	- If connected to MAIN-NAT, follow the same process as attaching an interface but select "Detach Interface" instead of "Attach Interface".
  	- From the dropdown select the ip address associated with MAIN-NAT (should be a 100.64.x.x/16 address).
 Click "Detach Interface" on the bottom right.